Fieldmouse Press is a nonprofit publisher of comics, essays, and criticism.

 Board of Directors

 Daniel Elkin, the President of Fieldmouse Press, is an educator and comics critic who runs the successful comics criticism platform YOUR CHICKEN ENEMY.
-It was Daniel’s initial impetus that drove the conversation around developing a new corporate entity to serve the needs of comics critics and the general public.
-In addition to his role of President at Fieldmouse Press, Daniel will fulfill the Editor-in-Chief role at SOLRAD.
+It was Daniel’s initial impetus that drove the conversation around developing a new corporate entity to serve the needs of comics critics, the comics arts, and the general public.
+In addition to his role of President at Fieldmouse Press, Daniel is also the Editor-in-Chief at SOLRAD.

 Jules Bakes, Board Member at large of Fieldmouse Press, is a freelance comics critic with nine years of experience hosting events, supporting students abroad, managing social media, and more within the Fellowships office at Yale University.
 She’s a recurring guest on Enemies of the State and participated in their live podcast at SPX 2019.
 Jules brings to the organization an aptitude for organizing and years of experience in academia which will serve the burgeoning press during her term.